Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 This repo has three branches that shows the development at different stages

-- 1.0: This branch
+- 1.0: First version, no database support
-- 2.0: Database support added
+- 2.0: [This branch] Database support added
 - 3.0: Authentication and Authorization

-### V1.0 Notes
+### V2.0 Notes

-In this branch the solution will have a full working front-end, sending REST request to the fully working backend REST API.
-The to-do list is saved in-memory using a List object.
-No authentication or authorization is supported.
+TDB

 ## Folder Structure

 - `/api`: the NodeJs Azure Function code used to provide the backend API, called by the Vue.Js client.
 - `/client`: the Vue.Js client.
 Original source code has been taken from official Vue.js sample and adapted to call a REST client instead of using local storage to save and retrieve todos
+- `/database`: the database scripts and the database deployment tool

 ## Install the dependencies